makkus/freckles/freckles/doc/frecklets/evolution.md

 #### Adding arguments

 Up until now, our *frecklet* is hardcoded to do exactly one thing, creating a user with a fixed name and UID.
 What if we want to re-use it with different values?
-This is a typical use-case for variables, and what arguemnts are used for in command-line tools.
+This is a typical use-case for variables, and what arguments are used for in command-line tools.

 ##### Non-typed arguments